Sarah McLachlan: Additional projects and guest appearances

 In 1997, McLachlan co-wrote and provided guest vocals on the Delerium song "Silence" for their album Karma.
-This song achieved a massive amount of US top 40 airplay when released as a single in late 2000 and also featured on the soundtrack for the movie Brokedown Palace.
+The song achieved significant US top 40 airplay when released as a single in late 2000, and also featured on the soundtrack for the movie Brokedown Palace.
 It has been hailed as one of the greatest trance songs of all time, over a decade after its initial release.
 The Tiësto remix of the song was voted by Mixmag readers as the 12th greatest dance record of all time.

 In 2001, McLachlan provided background vocals, guitar, and piano on the closing track "Love Is" from Stevie Nicks' eighth solo album, Trouble in Shangri-La, in addition to drawing the dragon used for the "S" in Stevie's name on the album cover.
-In May 2002, her duet with Bryan Adams was released on the Spirit: Stallion of the Cimarron soundtrack.
-She sang harmonies and played the piano on the song "Don't Let Go" while Sood did the drum work.
+In May 2002, her duet with Bryan Adams, "Don't Let Go", was released on the Spirit: Stallion of the Cimarron soundtrack.
+She sang harmonies and played the piano on the song while Sood did the drum work.

+In 2003, she appeared as a celebrity NPC in The Sims Superstar.

-In November 2006, McLachlan performed the song "Ordinary Miracle" for that year's feature film, Charlotte's Web.
-There were rumors of a potential Oscar nomination for the song, but the song was not nominated.
-She performed the song on The Oprah Winfrey Show, during the Macy's Thanksgiving Day Parade, and at the opening ceremony of the 2010 Winter Olympics.
+In November 2006, McLachlan contributed "Ordinary Miracle" to the soundtrack of Charlotte's Web.
+There were rumors of a potential Oscar nomination for the song, but it was not nominated.
+She performed the song on The Oprah Winfrey Show; during the Macy's Thanksgiving Day Parade; and at the opening ceremony of the 2010 Winter Olympics.

-In early 2007, she sang on Dave Stewart's Go Green, alongside Nadirah X, Imogen Heap, Natalie Imbruglia, and others.
+McLachlan participated in Dave Stewart's 2007 single "Go Green", alongside Nadirah X, Imogen Heap, Natalie Imbruglia, and others.
+The song was released in April of that year in honour of Earth Day.

-In 2009, she did backing vocals on Susan Enan's song "Bring on the Wonder" which was featured in the television show Bones.
-It was subsequently featured on both Enan's (Plainsong) and McLachlan's (Laws of Illusion) albums.
+In 2009, McLachlan provided backing vocals and piano on Susan Enan's song "Bring on the Wonder", which was featured in the television show Bones.
+Enan and McLachlan included the song on their Plainsong and Laws of Illusion (2010) albums respectively.

-On September 10, 2011, McLachlan performed I Will Remember You and Angel at a ceremony in Stonycreek, Pennsylvania, commemorating the passengers and crew of hijacked United Airlines Flight 93 who fought the hijackers and brought down their airplane on September 11, 2001.
-The event marked the dedication of the Flight 93 National Memorial and was attended by former President George W. Bush, former First Lady Laura Bush, former President Bill Clinton, Vice President Joe Biden and Speaker John Boehner.
+On September 10, 2011, McLachlan performed "I Will Remember You" and "Angel" at a ceremony in Stonycreek, Pennsylvania, commemorating the passengers and crew of hijacked United Airlines Flight 93 who fought the hijackers and brought down their airplane on September 11, 2001.
+The event marked the dedication of the Flight 93 National Memorial and was attended by former president George W. Bush, former first lady Laura Bush, former president Bill Clinton, Vice President Joe Biden and Speaker John Boehner.

 On June 13, 2019, McLachlan sang "O Canada" before Game 6 of the 2019 NBA Finals.

+In 2025, McLachlan made a guest appearance on The Simpsons episode "Estranger Things", where she performed a parody of her song, "When She Loved Me".

+Influences

+McLachlan has cited Joan Baez, Cat Stevens, Simon & Garfunkel, Mary O'Hara, Peter Gabriel, Kate Bush, Genesis, Daniel Lanois, Talk Talk, Brian Eno and the Bulgarian State Television Female Vocal Choir as her musical influences.